TerjeLon/Swifticon/README.md

 **path:**
 Needed for getting path to project folder, <font color="red">no value should be set!</font>.
 If you do change this value, make sure its the absolute path to the project your generating icons for.

+## Limitations
+tvOS is not supported, and might not be unless there is a high demand for it, or someone submits a pull request that adds support.
+The reasoning is that the icons differ a lot from icons on the other platforms, and they are more intricate.